pauldambra/pauldambra.github.io/_posts/2018-02-03-serverless-part-one.md

 Serverless *implies* event-driven!

-Also serverless isn't just functions!
+Also serverless isn't only functions!

 Storage, database, queues, and more can be provided in such a way that they are distributed, highly available, elastic, *and you don't have to manage, or maintain any infrastructure*.
 Well, ish, you have to create the serverless components and their connections... but not the infrastructure they're going to run on (and it's patches, and new versions, and foibles, and ...)